mojixcoder/redis-cluster/README.md

 `persistence.storageClassName`| Storage class name of PVC | `ceph-rdb` `extraConfig`| Passing extra key-value configs to redis.conf | `{}`

-Please see the [values.yaml](https://github.com/mojixcoder/redis-cluster/blob/main/values.yaml) see how these parameters are used.
+Please see the [values.yaml](https://github.com/mojixcoder/redis-cluster/blob/main/values.yaml) to see how the parameters are used.

 ### Deploy